lyaegel88/SpringMVCHibernateJava/README.md

 drop them on shutdown.

 ## IntelliJ and Tomcat
-I was using **IntelliJ** for this project and so it is best to import this as a Maven project and configure a Tomcat Server (version 8+ - using 8.5.43 in this case) using this IDEA.
+I was using **IntelliJ - Ultimate Edition** for this project and so it is best to import this as a Maven project and configure a Tomcat Server (version 8+ - using 8.5.43 in this case) using this IDEA.
 The URL for the Tomcat Server should be "http://localhost:8080/Lukes_SpringMVC_war_exploded/" when configured as this is where the AngularJS app will ping the REST endpoints for data.
+I will not list details on how to configure the Tomcat Server BUT here is a nice article on how to add one for a Spring MVC Project - **See Steps 21 and on** once the project has been imported.